Active Directory Delegation Best Practices

 - Tier 1 Admins — Responsible for general management of directory objects, including performing password resets, modifying user account properties, and so on.

-- Tier 2 Admins — Responsible for the selective creation and deletion of user and computer accounts for their locale or organization.
+- Tier 2 Admins — Responsible for the selective creation and deletion of user and computer accounts for their location or organization.

 - Regional Admins — Responsible for the management of their local OU structure.
 Granted permissions to create most objects within their OU.

-- Once roles are defined in the organization, you should define your OU and security group model.
+Once your roles and responsibilities are laid out, you should define your OU and securitygroup model.
 A top-level OU (or series of OUs) should be created directly beneath the domain to house all objects.
-This OU serves the specific purpose of defining the highest-level scope of management for the Tier 4 Admins.
-With a top-level OU in place, rights over the directory service can start explicitly at the OU level rather than at the domain level
+This top-level OU serves the specific purpose of defining the advanced-level scope of management for Tier 4 Admins.
+With a top-level OU in place, rights over the directory service can start at the OU level rather than at the domain level

-- The key to a successful delegation model is enforcing the principle of least privilege.
-In practice, this means that each security principal should have the ability to perform only the tasks required for its given role and nothing more.
-Basically, all admins must normally log in as average users and use their privilege rights only when they need them.
+The key to a successful delegation model is enforcing the principle of least privilege.
+In practice, this means that each security principal (such as a user or service account) should have the ability to perform only the tasks required for its roles and nothing more.
+Basically, all admins must normally log in as average users and use their privileged rights only when they need them.

 How to Delegate Administrator Privileges in Active Directory

-The Delegation of Control Wizard provides an easy way to delegate active directory management.
+The Delegation of Control Wizard provides an easy way to delegate permissions in Active Directory.
 For example, suppose you want members of the Help Desk group to be able to create, delete and manage user accounts in the All Users OU in your AD domain.
 To do this, you need to perform these steps:

 - Open the Active Directory Users and Computers console.

 - Right-click the All Users OU and choose Delegate Control.
-Click the Next button to advance past the wizard's welcome page.
+Click the Next button.

 - On the wizard's Users or Groups page, click the Add button.

-- In the Select Users, Computers, or Groups dialog box, enter the group's name (Help Desk), click the Check Names button to make sure the group's name is correct, and click OK.
+- In the Select Users, Computers or Groups dialog box, enter the group's name (Help Desk), click the Check Names button to make sure the name is correct, and click OK.

-- After making sure the group's name is listed on the Users or Groups page, click Next.
+- Make sure the selected group's name is now in the list on the Users or Groups page, and click Next.

-- Verify the information in the final page of the wizard and click Finish.
+- Verify the information on the final page of the wizard and click Finish.

 - For delegation to be successful, OUs must be designed and implemented properly and the correct objects (users, groups, computers) must be placed in them.

 - Don't use built-in groups; they give privileges that are too wide in the domain.
-Your delegation design must include the creation and location of new groups designed solely for delegation.
+Instead, create new groups designed solely for delegation.

-- Perform regular audits on who has been given delegated administrator privileges to different levels in AD.
+- Perform regular audits on who has been given delegated administrative privileges to different levels in AD.